alderhilldigital/gitbook-building-websites/css.md

 ### Properties

 Properties are the identifiers for what style is going to be set.
-Properties
+The identifier is followed by a colon and then the value to which the property is going to be set.